העלון השבועי של חוות ח'ביזה

 Here’s hoping for a fine sunny-stormy week,

-Alon, Bat Ami, Yochai, Dror and the Chubeza team ______________________________________________
+Alon, Bat Ami, Yochai, Dror and the Chubeza team

 WHAT’S IN THIS WEEK’S BOXES?